Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 IS publicly claiming the attack in Turkey is relatively new.
 Though IS has launched a wave of attacks in Turkey starting in January 2015, it has usually avoided claiming them.
 One theory is that this is because Turkey has acted as a kind of rear-base for IS, which was true for a time but the crackdown in Turkey in late 2014 is what precipitated the attacks.
 More likely, IS is doing what it always does: waging political warfare and manipulating and dividing its opponents in the most effective way possible.
 A lot of the terrorist strikes were in Kurdish areas; allowing ambiguity fostered the maximum instability in relations between the Turkish government and Turkey’s Kurdish population.
 Ankara could suspect its old nemesis the PKK, an inflamed issue as the ceasefire collapsed and the U.S. began helping the Syrian PKK expand its territorial holdings as part of the anti-IS war.
 And, while Turkey’s Kurds knew the attacks were carried out by IS, they “leveled almost as much blame at the [government], who, they thought, was secretly in league with the terrorists,” as Michael Weiss and Hassan Hassan explain in ISIS: Inside the Army of Terror.

 IS did claim “credit” in a strange case last summer.
-Thaddeus Borowicz, an American working in Adana at a Turkish airbase, was found dead on 13 June 2016.
+Thaddeus Borowicz, an American working at a Incirlik airbase, was found dead on 13 June 2016.
 The U.S. said his death was accidental; IS claimed three days later they had killed him.
 The first mass-anti-civilian atrocity IS claimed in Turkey was a car bombing in Diyarbakir on 4 November 2016.
 The timing of this hardly seems to be an accident.

 Two days before the Diyarbakir attack, the caliph had re-appeared for the first time in nearly a year to deliver a speech that concentrated on the need for IS not to retreat in Mosul.
 During the speech, al-Badri said: